Marketing, Retention, Sales

 - Your other members who watched want that recognition too, so they’re going to work extra hard to reach that level and bring in more business.

 After you decide on an incentive, think about what process your members will go through to refer someone.
 Less is more here.
 Too many details or steps can get confusing and hard to follow, and may be frustrating for someone to navigate.
 So keep it simple.

 We like to use a landing page integrated with our CRM for this process.
-LeadPages or ClickFunnels can link up with your customer database (like Infusionsoft or MINDBODY) to save your new referral’s name, phone number, email address, and name of the person who referred them so that you can reach out to them to schedule an initial visit.
+ClickFunnels can link up with your customer database (like MINDBODY) to save your new referral’s name, phone number, email address, and name of the person who referred them so that you can reach out to them to schedule an initial visit.

 3. Promote it Well

 For your referral program to be as valuable as possible, promote it effectively.
 Post about it organically on all of your social media accounts.
-And because 85% of people who like a brand on Facebook end up recommending that brand to friends, you may even want to boost those posts so that more of your brand’s followers see it.
+And because 82% of people interact with brands on Facebook, who like a brand on Facebook end up recommending that brand to friends, you may even want to boost those posts so that more of your brand’s followers see it.
 You should also post about it in your studio’s members-only Facebook group, so that current members have all the tools they need to start referring friends.

 Email marketing is also a great vehicle for getting the news out there to members and fans.
 So mention it in your monthly or weekly newsletter and include a link to a page where new referrals can sign up for a visit.
 You should also send out an email blast just about the program to all of your members.
 And never underestimate the effectiveness of the signature space in your personal emails.
 We even promote our own referral program this way: